 This step is especially important if you’ve self-installed your new internet service, but it’s not a bad idea even if you had professional installation.
 Find a free internet speed test — and rest assured that yes, speed tests work.
 A speed test measures the upload and download speeds of your internet — or how quickly you can send and receive information online — as well as the amount of delay you’ll experience.

 These tests are a very accurate way to determine if you’re getting the internet speeds you’re paying for.
 Most high-speed internet plans do fluctuate throughout the day, but your results should be close to what your internet service provider advertised.

 You can run a speed test through your browser and receive your results in about 60 seconds.
 If it’s close to your plan, that’s it!
 If it’s slower than it should be, consider retesting at a different time or location.
 If it’s still slow, it might be worth calling your ISP.

 Don’t you wish the entire process of moving was just five easy steps?
 Unfortunately, we can’t help you label your boxes, but if you follow these tips, and let your internet service provider know you’re moving in advance, you’ll minimize the chance of service disruptions during your process.
-If you’ve got questions about more moving tips, download our free moving checklist — it’s got everything you need.
+If you’ve got questions about more moving tips, enter your email at the top of the page to download our moving checklist — it’s got everything you need.

-If you’re ready to switch to a high-speed internet plan with no data caps, get in touch with EarthLink today at 866-383-3080.
+If you’re ready to switch to a high-speed home internet plan with no credit checks, get in touch with EarthLink today at 866-618-0264.
 Current customer?
 Call one of our Moving Experts at 844-921-8141 to get the transfer process started.